ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) To make them more accurate
+A) To make them last longer

-B) Because elongation is proportional to load
+B) To make them cheaper

-C) To make them cheaper
+C) Because elongation is proportional to load

-D) To make them last longer
+D) To make them more accurate

 ---

-Because elongation is proportional to load
+C) Because elongation is proportional to load

 ///